 We live on a farm in the countryside in northern Sweden where we have plenty of room for our dogs and puppies to run and play, enjoying fresh air and exercise every day.
 A lot of time and effort have gone into providing them with safe and spacious outdoor facilities but it has all been worthwhile since we believe that dogs who are able to stay active during the day, are happier and healthier than dogs who spend most of their time confined to their pens.
 Since Marit manages her company from home one of us is always present to supervise their activities and make sure each dog gets his fair share of playtime and individual attention.

 All our dogs are housebroken and are invited into our home just like any regular pets.
 When we have puppies or a new dog they spend the first couple of months living indoors as we believe this is the best way of establishing a strong bond with each dog, as well as developing good house manners.
-However, due to their thick double coats our adult Malamutes generally prefer to sleep outdoors in their spacious pens.
-To keep them comfortable in all kinds of weather each dog has an insulated dog house which we fill with a bedding of hay or straw in winter.
+Due to their thick double coats our adult Malamutes generally prefer to sleep outdoors in their spacious pens and to keep them comfortable in all kinds of weather each dog has an insulated dog house which we fill with a bedding of hay or straw in winter.
 You can see more photos from our home and kennels in our Daily Life and Playtime galleries.

 GROOMING & CARE